VCU-CS-Capstone/CS-25-324-Capital-One-Incident-Wizard/Status Reports/Status Report Fall Week XX.md

 Tom Arodz

 ## 1) Accomplishments this week ##
-   - Completed Github changes
+   - Met with Vinay
-   - Got in contact with Vinay
+   - Got onboarded on the background knowledge from Vinay
    - Met as group and discussed next steps

 ## 2) Milestones to be completed next week ##
-   - Arrange meeting with Vinay
+   - Find out how to access ServiceNow
-   - Begin research about potential approaches
+   - Meet with Tom to ask about funding request for ChatGPT 4.0

 ## 3) Issues, problems or concerns ##
    - None for now